UO-CS210/Treemap/docs/HOWTO-Treemap.md

 ```

 Recall that the deep sum of an integer is just the value of the
-integer, so we don't need to check whether `li[i]` is a an integer or
+integer, so we don't need to check whether `li[i]` is an integer or
 a list.

 Some calls to `sum` may also need to be replaced by calls to